doingandlearning/gatsby-blog/content/wiki/Epistomology/women-fire-and-dangerous-things.md

 We group things into categories - the objectivist (traditional) will group if, and only if, things have certain properties in common.

 Conceptual categories are very different.
-Thought is embodied, imaginative (particular for those concepts which are not grounded in experience), thought has gestalt properties (this supports thinking in more connected ways).
+Thought is embodipried, imaginative (particular for those concepts which are not grounded in experience), thought has gestalt properties (this supports thinking in more connected ways).
 This is a much more organic and evolutionary way of considering thought and thinking - less certain, more room for interpretation, each embodied understanding will be different.

 The new view is being referred to as experientialism.
 This is based on a commitment that the real world exists, that reality places constraints on concepts, that truth is more than formal logic.